aimtyaem/Datasets/README.md

 ## Project Workflow

 1. **YAML File Classification:**  YAML files are classified and organized within this repository.
-Further details on the classification scheme and directory structure can be found in [link to documentation or specific file if applicable, e.g., `CLASSIFICATION.md`].
+Further details on the classification scheme and directory structure can be found in Main foldee.

 2. **CSV Upload to Web Application:**  Users can upload their CSV files to the designated web application for access and processing.
-Instructions for uploading can be found [link to web application or documentation, e.g., `[Web Application Link](your_web_app_link)` or `USER_GUIDE.md`].
+Instructions for uploading can be found: 'https://prcrs.blogspot.com/p/lambda-ds.htm'

 3. **CSV Upload and Data Search (Service):** The uploaded CSV file is then processed by the service.
 Users can perform searches against the data within the CSV.
-Details on the service API or usage instructions are available [link to API documentation or service instructions, e.g., `API_DOCS.md` or `SERVICE_INSTRUCTIONS.md`].
+Details on the service API or usage instructions are available: 'https://prcrs.blogspot.com/p/lambda-ds.html'.

 4. **AI Chatbot Integration:**  An AI chatbot is integrated to assist users in researching, analyzing, and verifying user data from the internet.
-Information on how to interact with the chatbot and its capabilities can be found [link to chatbot documentation or instructions, e.g., `CHATBOT_USAGE.md` or `[Chatbot Link](your_chatbot_link)`].
+Information on how to interact with the chatbot and its capabilities can be found, `https://prcrs.blogspot.com/p/lambda-ds.html'.

-## Repository Structure (Optional -  Add if applicable)
+## Repository Structure
+prc-resource-library/
+├── data/          # Location for example YAML or CSV files │   ├── lambda.yaml
+│   └── data_classification.csv
+├── docs/          # Documentation files
+│   ├── CLASSIFICATION.md
+│   ├── USER_GUIDE.md
+│   ├── API_DOCS.md
+│   └── CHATBOT_USAGE.md
+├── scripts/       # Any scripts used for processing or automation │   └── process_data.py
+├── API_Key/       # API key
+└── ...            # Other project files

+## Contributing

+Contributions are welcome!
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

+## License

+Personal use